dCache/dcache/docs/TheBook/src/main/markdown/config-resilience.md

 pool group, and works normally in this case (i.e., provided the proper link selection preferences are set).

+## Handling of QoS Transitions for Resilient Files

+As of dCache 6.1, resilience also handles changes in ACCESS LATENCY for files that are in resilient pool groups and belong to a storage unit which has a non-null '-required' attribute.
+This means, for instance, that a change from ONLINE CUSTODIAL to NEARLINE CUSTODIAL will remove the permanent pin on all disk copies.
+Changes from NEARLINE CUSTODIAL to ONLINE CUSTODIAL will also be handled in the usual manner by resilience, because the service now subscribes to attribute change messages broadcast by the PnfsManager.

 ## Some typical scenarios part 1: what happens when ...?

 ### Resilience is initialized (service start)